 Photography: Adam Schwartz 2021

-Joe Davis is an 19-year-old multi-instrumental musician.
+Joe Davis is a 20-year-old multi-instrumental musician.
 Born in England, he began playing classical piano at the age of 5.
 Joe migrated to Jamaica at the age of 10, where he continued his musical journey.
 At 16 he was awarded a scholarship to attend the Idyllwild Arts Academy in California where he majored in Jazz Piano and songwriting.
 He graduated with the "Most Outstanding Artist" award.

 Joe has perfect pitch and chromesthesia which allows him to see musical notes in various colors.
 He plays more than 12 instruments including piano, voice, electric bass, guitar, drums, steelpan, recorder, and mixed percussion.
 He is currently attending the Berklee College of Music in Boston on a scholarship and pursuing a degree in Contemporary Writing and Production (CWP).

 Joe has performed at numerous internationally recognized venues including South by Southwest (SXSW), The Jamaica Jazz and Blues Festival, Kings House, The Ranny Williams Entertainment Center, and UNESCO Transcultura.
-He has also attained 1 million views across numerous social media platforms, recognized by celebrity figures such as Jacob Collier, Tori Kelly, Masego, Protojé, Chronixx, DJ Jazzy Jeff, Quest Love, James Poyser and Eric Moore II.
+He has also attained 1 million views across numerous social media platforms, recognized by celebrity figures such as Jacob Collier, Tori Kelly, Masego, Protojé, Chronixx, DJ Jazzy Jeff, Quest Love, James Poyser and Lil John Roberts.